huzhanchi/php-webshell-detect/README.md

   Expressions and statements, with language-specific metadata.

 # Taint Analysis
+This solution is highly inspired by [Tai-e framework](https://github.com/pascal-lab/Tai-e), which is a new framework based on the latest reserchwork (until now 2023), and also Tai-e give a improvments conbined with P/Taint algorithm.
 P/Taint is a novel analysis technique that integrates taint propagation with pointer analysis (or alias analysis) as a whole.
 For more details, see [P/Taint](https://dl.acm.org/doi/pdf/10.1145/3133926).

 ## Context-Sensitive Types